A set of four frames with 18th-century Klauber engravings in beautiful rectangular frames made of gilded wood

 Description

-Set of four frames with 18th-century engravings by Klauber in beautiful rectangular frames made of gilded wood with inlays of blue paper in lapis lazuli color on the outer profile, with gold embellishments.
+Set of four frames featuring 18th-century engravings by Klauber, housed in beautiful rectangular frames made of gilded wood with inlays of blue lapis lazuli-colored paper on the outer profile, with gold embellishments.

-Under the original glass are images of saints Ambrose, Gregory the Martyr, Augustine, and Geronimo, engraved by the German artist Katharina Klauber (1740-1813), belonging to a well-known family of engravers from Augusta, Germany, specializing in high-quality sacred images.
-Specifically, the etchings depict:
+Under the original glass are images of saints Ambrose, Gregory the Martyr, Augustine, and Geronimo, engraved by the German artist Katharina Klauber (1740–1813), belonging to a renowned family of engravers from Augusta, Germany, specializing in high-quality religious images.
+Notably, the etchings depict:

 1. S. Gregorius M. Conscripsit sermones rectissimos et veritate plenos.
 Preacher 12.10;